 Smart Financial Tools must first understand the consumer, anticipating needs as they come along.
 The tool will need to become a trusted assistant rather than the sales relationship with existing banks.

 Secondly, Smart Financial Tools must embody the wealth of best practices and knowledge for personal finance.
 Rather than educate the consumer, the Tool should abstract away the complexity to simple decisions for the consumer.

 Smart Financial Tools must automate routine financial chores.
 The consumer should not need to manually perform rote tasks.

 The gist of all of this is that Smart Financial Tools should let the consumer decide WHAT they want without having to figure HOW to do it.

-It is because of this vision of Smarter Financial Tools that I took the leap from Google Wallet to start a FinTech company, SmartFi (Smart Finance).
-We are building the Smart Financial Tools that I’ve described above to helps consumers improve their financial health effortlessly.
+It is because of this vision of Smarter Financial Tools that I took the leap from Google Wallet to start a fintech company, SmartFi (Smart Finance).
+We are building the Smart Financial Tools that I’ve described above to help consumers improve their financial health effortlessly.

 As SmartFi, we’re building a team of techies, former Googlers, and Wall Street professionals, combining our experience in consumer products and financial expertise, to reinvent the consumer’s relationship with financial products.

 As we build out the products, I will be writing more about Smart Finance and how we are going to achieve it.